Why are we more likely to blame the victim and give the accused the benefit of the doubt?

 It is easy to blame the victim, but we must remember that many complex circumstances and factors can often lead a person to become a victim.

-Let’s take a closer look at the three reasons victims believe we favor the offender and blame the victim.
+Let’s look at the three reasons victims believe we favor the offender and blame the victim.

 We like things when they are easy to do.
 We prefer simplicity to complexity.

 As humans, we experience an unending stream of ever-changing data.
-It would be physically impossible to evaluate every piece of information before deciding or forming an opinion.
+Evaluating every piece of information before deciding or forming an opinion would be physically impossible.

 Because of this, we learn to make assumptions about the information we get so we don’t get too stressed out.